mrthito/laravel-google-merchant-api/doc/prodcut-conent-special-methods.md

 $product->offerId(1);
 ```

-The allowed attributes are defined in the `MOIREI\GoogleMerchantApi\Contents\Product\Product` class as per [this specification]( https://support.google.com/merchants/answer/7052112 ).
+The allowed attributes are defined in the `MrThito\GoogleMerchantApi\Contents\Product\Product` class as per [this specification]( https://support.google.com/merchants/answer/7052112 ).